aimeele97/loan-approval-prediction/README.md

-# Loan Status Prediction Model
+# Loan Approval Prediction and Visualization

 ## Overview
 This project aims to develop a machine learning model for predicting loan statuses based on various features of borrowers.
 The analysis involves data visualization, preprocessing, model training, evaluation, and hyperparameter tuning.